dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 [Back to top](#top)

 <a name="1st-dashboard" />
-## 5. Creating your first Snowplow dashboard in ChartIO
+## 5. Creating your first DreamFactory dashboard in ChartIO

-Now that we have a data connection setup between Snowplow and ChartIO, we can start graphing Snowplow data.
+Now that we have a data connection setup between DreamFactory and ChartIO, we can start graphing DreamFactory data.
 ChartIO makes this very easy.
 To demonstrate, we'll create a graph that shows the number of unique visitors and visits to our website in the last 4 weeks:

 Create a new dashboard in ChartIO.
 Go into it, and click on the **Add a Chart** button on the top right of the screen.
 ChartIO presents you with a set of options for creating your graph: